-PrismTech no longer provide instructions on how to build the Wireshark Plugin on Windows.
-Instead, the plugin is available pre-built from the following links, distributed under the General Public License (GPL).
-You will need to create a PrismTech account in order to download these.
+Adlink no longer provide instructions on how to build the Wireshark Plugin on Windows.
+Instead, the plugin is available pre-built from the following link, distributed under the General Public License (GPL).
+You will need to create a Adlink account in order to download these.

 The plugin can still be built manually using the provided makefile, however this will be unsupported due to the complex setup requirements and procedures for building from source.

 The plugin is built against Visual Studio 2010 and requires that the redist pack is installed prior to use, this has been provided in the redist folder of the plugin package.